cathynewman/Plethodon_Tuscaloosa_2023/README.md

-# Data for Tuscaloosa Plethodon, 2023
+# Data for Tuscaloosa *Plethodon*, 2024

-For manuscript on identification of cryptic species of Plethodon at Hurricane Creek Park, Tuscaloosa County, Alabama
+For manuscript on identification of cryptic species of *Plethodon* at Hurricane Creek Park, Tuscaloosa County, Alabama